kodadot/subwork/docs/home.md

 👔 conference capacities
 ---

-- Do you plan to organise a more significant conference or meetup with your team?
+- Do you plan to organize a more significant conference or meetup with your team?
 - [We can help with that!](./company-retreat.md)

 🧘 Our capabilities